Skip to main content

 What’s the difference between confounding, independent, and dependent variables?

-Imagine you’re evaluating the effectiveness of a tutoring program on students' math scores.
-You may choose the quality or length of the tutoring program as the independent variable and the students' scores as the dependent variable.
+Imagine you’re evaluating the effectiveness of a tutoring program on students’ math scores.
+The quality or length of the tutoring program is the independent variable, and the students’ scores are the dependent variable.

 What is a confounding variable?

-A confounding variable relates to an experiment's dependent and independent variables.
-Confounding variables can be difficult to see because you usually don't bring them into an experiment deliberately.
-However, they can affect the outcome.
+A confounding variable relates to both an experiment’s dependent and independent variables.
+Confounders can be hard to spot because you don’t bring them into an experiment deliberately—but they can still shape the outcome.

-Returning to the example of a tutoring program, researchers should look for possible confounding variables.
-A simple confounding variable could be parental involvement.
-Perhaps the parents are more actively involved in their children’s education, so they signed them up for tutoring.
+In the tutoring example, a simple confounding variable could be parental involvement.
+Perhaps the parents who signed their children up for tutoring are also more actively involved in their education generally.

 Why do confounding variables matter?

-Confounding variables can create false associations.
-A researcher may believe that Variable A leads to Conclusion B, but it’s actually the confounder causing the change.
+Confounders influence the conclusions of an experiment in ways researchers don’t intend.
+They create false associations: a researcher may believe Variable A leads to Conclusion B when it’s actually the confounder causing the change.

-If you were studying the tutoring program, you'd have to assign students to the program randomly rather than let their parents sign them up.
-This effectively eliminates the confounding variable of parental involvement.
+That’s why experimenters look for ways to reduce or eliminate confounding variables.
+If you were studying the tutoring program, you’d assign students to the program randomly rather than let their parents sign them up—effectively eliminating parental involvement as a confounder.

 How can confounding variables harm research?